WHAT IS WEGOVY? HOW DOES IT WORK?

 WHAT IS INCLUDED IN THE TRUE YOU WEGOVY PROGRAM?

 Your Wegovy program begins with a consultation with your Obesity Medicine trained provider, who will review your health history, weight loss goals, and ensure that you are a good candidate for the medication.
-You will next meet with your Registered Dietitian and Nutritionist, who will review your current eating habits and help you design a healthy, reduced calorie diet.
-You will continue to meet with your dietitian on a monthly basis, as your medication is adjusted and your weight loss is monitored.
+You will next meet with a licensed dietitian and *Health Coach, who will review your current eating habits and help you design a healthy, reduced calorie diet.
+You will continue to meet with your *Health Coach on a monthly basis, as your medication is adjusted and your weight loss is monitored.

 IS THE COST OF THE WEGOVY MEDICATION INCLUDED IN THIS PROGRAM?